Olive Oil: Health Benefits, Best Sources and How to Use It

 • Virgin olive oil: Virgin olive oil is created from a second pressing after extra virgin olive is created.
 It may come from riper olives.
 While extra virgin olive oil is the highest quality, this is generally still good quality.

 • Light olive oil: Light olive oil and olive oil blends are created from refined olive oil.
-They sometimes mixed with other vegetable oils as well.
-They tend to be chemically processed, lower quality, made with high-heat processing, and have a rancid smell.
+They are sometimes mixed with other vegetable oils as well.
+They tend to be chemically processed, of lower quality, made with high-heat processing, and have a rancid smell.
 I recommend absolutely avoiding this type of olive oil.

-Now an other problem is that according to a CBS report, about 70 percent of EVOOs on the market are watered down with other oils (31).
+Now another problem is that according to a CBS report, about 70 percent of EVOOs on the market are watered down with other oils (31).
 This means that you can’t always trust the labels.

 Being lied to is a problem itself, of course, but an even bigger issue is that these watered-down and fake olive oils can pose some health risks to your health and also don’t possess all the beneficial qualities of real olive oil.
 When looking for a real high-quality EVOO, always read the label.